Bookkeeping Services and Retirement Plans. For

 5. Some retirement plans allow an owner to take significant amounts out of the business on a pre-tax basis.

-6. Your bookkeeping services vendor will tell you your retirement plan is important in your exit planning.
+6. Your bookkeeping services and retirement plans vendor will tell you your retirement plan is important in your exit planning.

 7. Retirement plans offer strong creditor protection for the owner’s assets.